 - Note that while the data generating mechanism for Cases F.KT and F.SP is a copula that utilizes a Pearson's correlation matrix (defined in Case F above), this is only for computational convenience to generate a real-world multivariate dataset whose marginal distributions exhibit different degrees of serial correlation, asymmetry, tail heaviness, and non-stationarity.
-Generating data directly using Kendall's and/or Spearman's typically is more cumbersome than using Pearson's, with a few notable exceptions (eg using Kendall's for multivariate t and Archimedian copulas: see McNeil et al., 2005; Embrechts et al., 2003; McNeil & Neslehova, 2009; and McNeil et al., 2022). - However, the data generation mechanism is unrelated to the application of NAbC to Kendall's Tau and Spearman's Rho here, because the point of the exercise is to verify that the angles corresponding to Kendall's Tau and Spearman's Rho form the basis of their distributions; in other words, that their angles can be perturbed systematically to generate, via NAbC, the distributions of their correlation cells and hence, their matrices, just as with Pearson's. - The empirical results below show identical distributions of eigenvalues, angles, capital (VaR), commonly used norms (only Frobenius/Euclidean is shown), and correlation cells when all are based directly on the data simulations, compared to when all are based on a kernel-perturbation of the angles via NAbC.
-These results do, in fact, mirror those of Pearson's, as proposed above. - This speaks to a potentially very wide range of application for NAbC to many additional measures of dependence / concordance beyond Pearson's, Spearman's, and Kendall's (eg distance correlation (see Szekely et al., 2007)), because positive definiteness and scale invariance are unrestrictive and typical, if not required characteristics of most such measures.
+Generating data directly using Kendall's and/or Spearman's typically is more cumbersome than using Pearson's, with a few notable exceptions (eg using Kendall's for multivariate t and Archimedian copulas: see McNeil et al, 2005; Embrechts et al., 2003; McNeil & Neslehova, 2009; and McNeil et al., 2022). - However, the data generation mechanism is unrelated to the application of NAbC to Kendall's Tau and Spearman's Rho here, because the point of the exercise is to verify that the angles corresponding to Kendall's Tau and Spearman's Rho form the basis of their distributions; in other words, that their angles can be perturbed systematically to generate, via NAbC, the distributions of their correlation cells and hence, their matrices, just as with Pearson's. - The empirical results below show identical distributions of eigenvalues, angles, capital (VaR), commonly used norms (only Frobenius/Euclidean is shown), and correlation cells when all are based directly on the data simulations, compared to when all are based on a kernel-perturbation of the angles via NAbC.
+These results do, in fact, mirror those of Pearson's, as proposed above, thus confirming empirically the assertions of Fernandez-Duran & Gregorio-Dominguez (2023), and Zhang & Songshan (2023). - This speaks to a very wide range of application for NAbC to many additional measures of dependence / concordance beyond Pearson's, Spearman's, and Kendall's (eg distance correlation (see Szekely et al., 2007, and Sejdinovic et al., 2013), the Tail Dependence Matrix (see Embrechts et al, 2016, and Shyamalkumar & Tao, 2020), and others), because positive definiteness and scale invariance are unrestrictive and typical, if not required characteristics of most such measures.

-- Empirical Results from NAbC Example Cases (APPENDIX 3): - F. KT and F.SP: MVTVNS (ρ = block structure, df=3,4,5,6,7, skewness=1,0.6,0,-0.6,-1, autocorrelation=-0.25,0,0.25,0.5,0.75, nonstationarity=3 σ , σ /3, σ , n/3 each) (n=12, n=126)
+- Empirical Results from NAbC Example Cases (APPENDIX 3): - F. KT and F.SP: MVTVNS (ρ = block structure, df=3,4,5,6,7, skewness=1,0.6,0,-0.6,-1, autocorrelation= -0.25,0,0.25,0.5,0.75, nonstationarity=3σ, σ/3, σ, n/3 each) (n=12, n=126)